 I woke today, the first day of 2013 to a beautiful warm, sunny summer morning.
 As I watched from my deck the summer butterflies darted about the parched garden seeking the few open flowers, the surrounding trees were filled with the songs of the lorikeets and magpies, and I began to crystalize my thoughts about the directions I wished to follow in the coming year.

 You may call these resolutions, but I have always shied away from using this term.
 I am not making any resolutions.
 I hate New Year resolutions.
-They seem somehow so pointless.
-I hear people around me making the same resolutions year in and year out – stop smoking, lose weight, exercise more, get a new job, etc, etc and at the end of the year most of their resolutions have fallen by the wayside and they have made no changes in their life.
+They somehow seem so pointless.
+I hear people around me making the same resolutions year in and year out – stop smoking, lose weight, exercise more, get a new job, etc. etc. and at the end of the year most of their resolutions have fallen by the wayside and they have made no changes in their life.

-In addition, this type of a rigid approach causes stress and all the concomitant health problems that stress invariably leads to, which I would like to avoid.
 What I have noticed is that when people are living in a way that embraces opportunities for personal growth other things in their life fall into place more easily.
 Exercising or weight loss comes more easily because they want to be out doing whatever activity draws them, difficult decisions are made, new opportunities arise, and life begins to flow more fluidly and easily.

 So my thoughts about my directions for 2013 are a little looser than things like “lose weight”, although that would be nice!
 I decided to take a look at the Virtues Project to form my list of the virtues I would like to see acknowledged and strengthened through this year, both on a personal and a wider community or global level.